groupe-sii/ogham/README.md

 # notification-module
 Reusable Java library in charge of sending any kind of message (email, SMS, notification mobile, tweet, SNMP...).
 The content of the message can follow any templating engine convention (Thymeleaf, Freemarker, Velocity, ...).
-The librairy also provides bridges for framework integration (Spring, JSF, ...).
+The library also provides bridges for framework integration (Spring, JSF, ...).
 It is designed to be easily extended.

 # Why ?